RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 Another take on the mission is described in this video (under 2 minutes):

 <iframe width="640" height="360" src="https://www.youtube.com/embed/0RVw5nvDG18?t=5" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+After the quiz, the next section describes the four types of account at 7 Cups.

+- Mark each statement true or false:
+- 7 Cups is a not-for-profit project of the United Nations.# It's a US business.
+- Most visitors to the 7 Cups website are from the US.#More than a third of them are from the US.
+- People cannot use 7 Cups if they are mentally ill.# 7 Cups provides support for mental health issues.
+- At 7 Cups, US Eastern Time is the standard time zone.#All times in 7 Cups should be US Eastern Time.
+- Listeners can register to receive payment for the work they do.# Payment for listeners was dropped long ago.
+- At 7 Cups some communications take place outside 7 Cups' own platform.#Some calenders and documents are outside the 7 Cups platform.
+- All the support at 7 Cups is provided by listeners and therapists.# Some is self help and some is peer support.
+- 7 Cups has a public wiki that anyone can edit.# Editing the wiki is restricted.
+- All the features of 7 Cups are free.# Some require payment.
+- 7 Cups began in early 2016.# It began in 2013.
+Paid therapy was added in 2016.
+{:.quiz}

 # The four types of account